pillon33/math-game/README.md

 ## Backend
   - Saving and loadnig options from a file ✔️
+  - Saving and loadnig leaderboards from a file ✔️
   - Learning game type ✔️
   - Test game type ✔️
+  - Arcade game type ✔️

 # Game types